pouchdb/pouchdb/docs/_guides/index.md

 We have two very good answers to that question: **HTTP** and **sync**.

-{% include anchor.html title="HTTP: the little protocol that could" hash="HTTP" %}
+{% include anchor.html title="HTTP: the little protocol that could" hash="http" %}

 When working with databases, we're often accustomed to writing some kind of conversion layer between the database and our client-side applications.
 This means, however, that we are just translating database queries into RESTful HTTP calls, over and over.
 For every app we write.